ALMA de México: History

 By the end of 2007, ALMA had grown its fleet to 18 aircraft and had announced plans to expand to 30 aircraft within the coming year, including two new CRJ900 aircraft on order directly from Bombardier.
 ALMA was then considered one of the fastest growing regional airlines in Mexico.
 This turned out to be the high point in the airline's history.
 Within months ALMA was feeling the effects of soaring fuel prices and increased competition.
 In early 2008 the company indefinitely deferred further aircraft deliveries and then cut capacity.
 By the end of the summer the fleet had dropped to just 12 aircraft.

 On November 7, 2008, ALMA announced on its website that it was ceasing all operations, effective immediately, citing the global economic crisis, the increase in fuel prices and the devaluation of the Mexican peso.
 The airline had not made any backup plans for its booked passengers.
 As a result, all such customers had effectively lost their money unless they were willing to make a claim to PROFECO, which stated that any such claim could literally take years to resolve.
 Aeroméxico offered to reprotect passengers, but it charged 999 pesos per segment subject to G class availability.

-Destinations

 Fleet

-The ALMA de México fleet consisted of the following aircraft (as of 7 November 2008) :
+The ALMA de México fleet consisted of the following aircraft (as of 7 November 2008):